What is a BAS Agent

 - They can process

-- They can reconcile and produce results but not if the client is relying on those, without further action to be certain that they are meeting their obligation
+- They can reconcile and produce results, but not if the client is relying on those without further action to be certain that they are meeting their obligations

 - They should raise questions and not answer them